catamphetamine/webpack-isomorphic-tools/README.md

 * clone [this repo](https://github.com/halt-hammerzeit/cinema)
 * npm install
 * npm run dev
-* Ctrl + C after the green stats appear in the console
+* wait for Webpack to finish the first build (green stats will appear in the console)
-* npm run dev
 * go to http://localhost:3000
 * Ctrl + C
 * npm run production